South Carolina DOT Number

 We’re Ready To Register You With a New South Carolina DOT Number

 Do you or your motor carrier need to get a new South Carolina DOT Number?
 If so, you can order your number right here on our website.
 Or, you can also pick up the phone and dial our phone number.
 This way, our DOT compliance specialists can answer questions when you order.
 Our third-party organization is number one when it comes to USDOT registration.
 You can count on us for all types of FMCSA and DOT permits.
 We will not rest until your carrier has complete FMCSA Operating Authority.
+Buy a Georgia DOT Number Right Now.

 Who Must Get an SC Intrastate USDOT #?

+The OP-1 form is crucial for carriers that need to secure FMCSA Operating Authority.
 Say that you or your carrier operate commercial vehicles only in the state of South Carolina.
 This means that you or the carrier have DOT and FMCSA intrastate classification.
 Here is how the South Carolina DOT (SCDOT) defines a commercial motor vehicle.
 It is a self-propelled/towed vehicle used on a highway for commerce purposes.
 This definition refers to FMCSA regulation CFR 49, part 390.5.

 Any official intrastate vehicle has a weight of at least 10,001 pounds.
 That weight refers to the gross vehicle weight rating/gross combination weight rating.
 Or, the gross combination weight of your vehicle also counts.
 An intrastate vehicle can also have the ability to transport at least 8 passengers.
 This is for compensation purposes, no matter how much the vehicle weighs.
 Also, an intrastate vehicle can transport at least 15 people without compensation.
 Intrastate vehicles can also transport hazardous material within South Carolina.
 Does your carrier move hazardous goods defined under 49 U.S.C.
 51?
 If so, your business has to adhere to DOT safety placarding regulations.
 That’s another common reason why so many SC intrastate carriers need DOT Numbers.